RenatoMignone/RenatoMignone/README.md

 # Renato Mignone 👨🏻‍💻🖥️

-Hi, i am a future software engineer doin the Bachelor's degree at Unisannio in Benevento
+Hi, i am a future software engineer attending the Bachelor's degree at Unisannio in Benevento

 **`Developer`**